IRNAS/pulseox-finger-clamp/Instructions/02_device_assembly.md

 Plug it the UTP cable from the finger clamp into the connector on the case to finish the assembly.
 <img src="https://user-images.githubusercontent.com/14543226/36526176-78409490-17ad-11e8-8e65-d317526282eb.jpg" alt="step8a" width= "300" >

-Turn on the pulse oximeter and check whether you can see any light through the narrow slip between the finger LED cover and the finger clip.
-If yes, tighten the screws until you can no longer see light passing through.
-Be aware not to tighten the screws too much - you can destroy threads in the plastic.
-Moreover, UTP wires must be handled with care since they are very prone to tearing.

-<img src="https://user-images.githubusercontent.com/14543226/36526112-2fa58bd2-17ad-11e8-8273-ff7f9babb142.jpg" alt="step8b" width= "300" >

 CONGRATULATIONS!
 You've assembled your GliaX pulse oximeter.
 To test if your device works check out [this repository](https://github.com/IRNAS/pulseox-testing).

+<img src="https://user-images.githubusercontent.com/14543226/36526112-2fa58bd2-17ad-11e8-8273-ff7f9babb142.jpg" alt="step8b" width= "300" >